Information We Collect

 Sharing Your Email Address Pursuant to NDIA Policy

 Your e-mail address will only be used by NDIA and its entities.
 We do not sell or rent e-mail addresses to anyone outside of NDIA.
 NDIA will also not share e-mail addresses to unrelated third-parties, affiliates, or NDIA members.
-Please understand, however, that your Email address could be visible to other members, others who have interest in NDIA events, as well as the general public through Directory Lists as set forth above.
+Please understand, however, that your Email address could be visible to other members of the SOFIC conference if you elect to share it through the virtual platform.

 NDIA may also share your Email address with third parties to enable the NDIA to take security measures to help protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of data.
 Finally, NDIA may share Email addresses with third parties as necessary for the NDIA to perform certain services on our behalf, such as packaging, mailing and delivering products and processing event registrations and to respond to your service requests.

 How to Manage the Sharing of Your Personally Identifiable Information

 You can manage your profile and email preferences, including opting out of email by contacting us at privacy@NDIA.org.
 Additionally, if you prefer to receive mailings only from NDIA and have your name and address removed from the list we provide to certain companies, please contact us at privacy@NDIA.org.
 For California residents, please consult the “Your California Privacy Rights” for additional considerations.

 You can review the Personally Identifiable Information that NDIA holds about you by sending a request to privacy@NDIA.org.
 Furthermore, you have the right to request that any of your Personally Identifiable Information be updated or deleted if such an action does not conflict with NDIA’s legal duty to store such data.
 Requests to update or delete Personally Identifiable Information should be e-mailed to privacy@NDIA.org.